ergoplatform/ergoscript-by-example/doubleChainSwap.md

 // Double-chain Swap Contracts - Swap Contract                                    //
 ///////////////////////////////////////////////////////////////////////////////////

-// The main spending path ensures that the box can be spent only in a transaction that produces an output with 60 tokens of type TKN and gives them to Bob
-// (Bob can reclaim the box after).
-Moreover, the last condition (OUTPUTS(0).R4[Col[Byte]].get == SELF.id) ensures that if Bob has multiple of such boxes
-// outstanding at a given time, each will produce a separate output that identifies the corresponding input.
-// This condition prevents the following attack: if Bob has two of such boxes outstanding but the last condition is not present, then they can be both used in a single
-// transaction that contains just one output with 60 tokens of type “TKN” — the script of each input box will be individually satisfied, but Bob will get only
-// half of what owed to him.
-// The buyerPK check is the refund spending path.

 val swapScript = s"""
   {
     val defined = OUTPUTS(0).R2[Coll[(Coll[Byte], Long)]].isDefined && OUTPUTS(0).R4[Coll[Byte]].isDefined